The two disciples heard what he said and followed Jesus.

 New Year's Day, is the Solemnity of the Blessed Virgin Mary, the Mother of God.
 In addition, it is a celebration of World Day of Prayer for Peace.
 It marks the mid-point in the Christmas Season.

 The week continues with a Memorial of Saint Basil the Great and Saint Gregory Nazianzen.
-In the US, we remember Saint Elizabeth Ann Seton and the memorial of Saint John Neumann, Bishop.

 The first reading until the Epiphany continues from the First Letter of John, encouraging us to make our home in the one who makes his home in us.
 In Jesus, we have eternal life and we are called to love one another.